tothaval/FlatShareCC_MVVM/README.md

-	-> create new rent change, activate billing in rent options, fill in the values into the billing window -> you can determine the complexity of the calculation, if there isn't any pending dispute or dire need to know exactly, leave payments unchecked, the consequence is that rent costs are not factored into the annual billing calculation
+	-> create new rent change, activate billing in rent options, fill in the values into the billing window -> you can determine the complexity of the calculation, if there isn't any pending dispute or dire need to know exactly, leave payments unchecked, the consequence is that rent costs are not factored into the annual billing calculation, in such cases, the program calculates advances under the assumption, that every one payed the calculated shares of the relevant rent changes -> close window
-	-> close window -> show costs
+	-> click show costs

 	in case some cost changes appear:
-	-> create a new rent change, fill in the values -> show costs
+	-> create a new rent change, fill in the values -> click show costs

 	in case some other changes appear:
 	-> uncheck 'Is Active' on Tenant setup and insert a moving out date, currently no further effect -> add, edit or remove payments on billing window
-	-> a credit was received from the landlord due to some reason -> add a credit on Rent or Billing (currently not supported)
+	-> a credit was received from the landlord due to some reason -> add a credit on Rent or Billing
+	-> credits are currently not calculated, they will be displayed in a separate view along with all the costs in a printable state.